CIAO 4.13 is only distributed with Python 3.7. The conda installation is compatible with Python 3.8, 3.7, or 3.6.

 CIAO 4.13 is available as precompiled binaries for the following platforms:

-The Linux64 builds are done on a CentOS 6.8 machine and have been fully tested on CentOS 6 and Fedora 23+.
-The Linux64 build will not work on some older Linux operating systems, including CentOS 5 and earlier versions of Fedora.
+The Linux builds are done on a CentOS 7 machine and additionally tested on Ubuntu 18.04LTS.
+The Linux build will not work on some older Linux operating systems, including CentOS 6 and earlier versions of Fedora or Ubuntu.

 - Any 32 bit Linux

 - The prism application requires libselinux.so which may not be available on Slackware, Manjaro, Arch, and Sabayon.
 Check with the distributions package manager.

 - Mac OS